-The following black cards are still available or are currently in use but don’t compare to the top ten cards in terms of perks, black card requirements, and flexibility.
+The following black cards are still available or are currently in use but don’t compare to the top 10 cards in terms of perks, black card requirements and flexibility.

 Available exclusively to Coutts clients, the Coutts World Silk Card features custom-tailored services and a high monthly credit spending limit that’s determined based on the company’s credit assessment of you.
-The Coutts concierge service takes care of everything from flights, entertainment event tickets, hotel accommodations, car transportation and custom requests — including performances from famous singers for birthday parties and even a chess match with a grand master.
+The Coutts concierge service takes care of everything from flights, entertainment event tickets, hotel accommodations, car transportation and custom requests.
 Clients also enjoy luxury gifts from Coutts and never pay an annual fee.

 Perhaps once the most exclusive of Visa cards, the Visa Signature Card is now more widely available.
-This black card by Visa features access to everyday benefits as well as special sporting events and concert tickets and fine food and wine events.
+This black card by Visa features access to everyday benefits as well as special perks and discounts on luxury hotels.
 Customers also enjoy round-the-clock concierge services for free.
 Several different versions of the Visa Signature credit cards are now offered by partners like USAA, Bank of America and Nordstrom.

 If you hold enough assets — reportedly $10 million minimum — as one of Merrill Lynch’s highest-net-worth clients, you might be invited to the super-exclusive Merrill Lynch Octave Black Card.
-With its annual fee of $950, cardholders begin getting a return on what might be their most expensive credit card investment once they gain plus-level status by spending at least $50,000 per year.
-The higher level status provides $350 in travel fees, including upgrade fees and flight cancellation fees.
+With its annual fee of $950, cardholders get a return on what might be their most expensive credit card investment once they gain plus-level status by spending at least $50,000 per year.
+The higher-level status provides $350 in travel fees, including upgrade fees and flight cancellation fees.
 Cardholders enjoy spending with no limits.

 Methodology: GOBankingRates.com identified the top black cards by analyzing VIP perks and rewards, exclusivity, card materials, fees and other factors.
 All fees and rates are subject to change at the credit card issuers’ discretion.
 Some bonus offers might no longer be available on the credit card issuers’ websites, depending on how you access the web page.